 Stitch and Slash technique is a beautiful fabric embellishment technique that produces a faux chenille effect on fabric surface.
 It involves stitching together two or more layers of fabric one on top of the other in parallel diagonal lines (bias) and then cutting through the top layers leaving the base layer intact.
 A fluffy effect similar to the pile of velvet or chenille is created.

 This technique is very much used by textile artists to give great texture and interesting effects to their work.
 It is also used in quilting and in making home decor accessories.You can use decorative stitches and other embellishments like bead embroidery, metallic embroidery, crystals to further decorate the surface of the work

 The stitch and slash technique is used in the following way in embellishing garments.
 Almost like a reverse applique effect.
 Fabric is cut out from the top fabric to expose the underlayer.
-You can use sequinned or beaded fabric layer underneath for a subtle but ornate look
+You can use a sequinned or beaded fabric layer underneath for a subtle but ornate look.